Detecting Gravitational Waves from Exoplanets Orbiting Binary Neutron Stars with B-DECIGO and DECIGO: Method

 \subsection{Space-borne Detectors}

-The groundbreaking observation of GW150914 by the Advanced Laser Interferometer Gravitational-Wave Observatory (Advanced LIGO) in 2015 inaugurated GW astronomy and confirmed that coalescing stellar-mass black holes are prolific emitters of GWs \citep{Abbott_2016_ligo}.
+The groundbreaking observation of GW150914 by the Advanced Laser Interferometer Gravitational-Wave Observatory (Advanced LIGO) in 2015 inaugurated GW astronomy and confirmed that coalescing stellar-mass black holes are prolific emitters of GWs \citep{abbottObservationGravitationalWaves2016}.
 Terrestrial interferometers, however, are intrinsically limited below a few hertz by seismic, Newtonian-gravity and suspension-thermal noise, leaving the rich low-frequency band (0.1\,mHz–1\,Hz) inaccessible from the ground.
-To bridge this gap, a new generation of space-borne laser interferometers—such as LISA with its 2.5\,Gm triangular constellation \citep{colpiLISADefinitionStudy2024}, DECIGO featuring $\sim$1000\,km Fabry–Pérot arms, and the pathfinder mission B-DECIGO \citep{kawamuraJapaneseSpaceGravitational2011}—will operate in drag-free flight and achieve picometre-level displacement sensitivity across the milli- to deci-hertz regime.
+To bridge this gap, a new generation of space-borne laser interferometers—such as LISA with its 2.5\,Gm triangular constellation \citep{colpiLISADefinitionStudy2024}, DECIGO featuring $\sim$1000\,km Fabry–Pérot arms, and the precursor concept to DECIGO, B-DECIGO (originally proposed as the “Pre-DECIGO” mission; \citealt{nakamuraPreDECIGOCanGet2016a})—will operate in drag-free flight and achieve picometre-level displacement sensitivity across the milli- to deci-hertz regime.
 Beyond enabling precision tests of strong-gravity astrophysics, these observatories are uniquely poised to detect the minute Doppler modulations caused by CBPs around BNS systems, thereby opening a novel gravitational-wave window onto the demographics and formation pathways of neutron-star exoplanets.

 The sensitivity curves are crucial for assessing the detectability of GW sources.
 The sensitivity of B-DECIGO, which depends on the GW frequency $f$, is described by \citep{isoyamaMultibandGravitationalWaveAstronomy2018}: